citcheese/SqlParserPlus/README.md

 Usage
 -------------
 ```
-usage: sqlparserplus.py [-h] [--sqlextract] [--emailextractonly] [--html]
+usage: sqlparserplus.py [-h] [--sqlextract] [--emailsonly] [--html]
                         [--xltocsv] [--pretty] [--dumpall] [--encoding]
                         [--clean] [--cleandir] [--recursive]

 optional arguments:
   -h, --help           show this help message and exit
   --recursive, -r      Use to convert/clean files within subfolders

 What Do you Want to convert?:
-  --sqlextract , -s     full extraction of SQL file or folder of files
+  --sqlextract , -s    convert SQL file or folder of files to CSV
-  --emailextractonly , -em
-                        only get emails from file
+  --emailsonly , -em   only extract emails from file
-  --html , -html        convert file with HTML tables to CSV
+  --html , -html       convert file with HTML tables to CSVs
   --xltocsv , -xl      converts each sheet of Excel file to CSV file - throw
                        in file or folder
   --pretty , -pt       converts 'pretty table' dump to CSV

 SQL Dump Options:
   --dumpall, -d        grab and convert every table
   --encoding, -e       add flag if want to specify encoding.
 Best not to at
                        first.

 Post Processing Options:
   --clean , -c         clean a CSV
   --cleandir , -cd     clean a directory of CSVs
   ```